kubernetes-csi/external-provisioner/README.md

 * `--metrics-path`: The HTTP path where prometheus metrics will be exposed.
 Default is `/metrics`.

-* `--extraCreateMetadata`: Enables the injection of extra PVC and PV metadata as parameters when calling `CreateVolume` on the driver (keys: "csi.storage.k8s.io/pvc/name", "csi.storage.k8s.io/pvc/namespace", "csi.storage.k8s.io/pv/name")
+* `--extra-create-metadata`: Enables the injection of extra PVC and PV metadata as parameters when calling `CreateVolume` on the driver (keys: "csi.storage.k8s.io/pvc/name", "csi.storage.k8s.io/pvc/namespace", "csi.storage.k8s.io/pv/name")

 #### Other recognized arguments
 * `--feature-gates <gates>`: A set of comma separated `<feature-name>=<true|false>` pairs that describe feature gates for alpha/experimental features.
 See [list of features](#feature-status) or `--help` output for list of recognized features.
 Example: `--feature-gates Topology=true` to enable Topology feature that's disabled by default.